-- a) As of June 30, 2021, TMI received a complaint relating to its participation in a 2018 Montana anti-mining initiative that failed.
-Subsequent to June 30, 2021, on August 2, 2021, the U.S. Federal Election Commission notified the Company that it had voted to dismiss the matter. - b) On June 4, 2020, a legal challenge to the MT DEQ's Record of Decision was lodged in the 14th Judicial Court in Meagher County, Montana against the MT DEQ and TMI by a number of groups who oppose resource development in Montana.
+- a) As of June 30, 2021, the Company had a complaint against Tintina Montana participating in a 2018 Montana anti-mining initiative that failed.
+Subsequent to June 30, 2021, on August 2, 2021, the U.S. Federal Election Commission notified the Company that it had voted to dismiss the matter. - b) On June 4, 2020, a legal challenge to the MT DEQ's Record of Decision was lodged in the 14th Judicial Court in Meagher County, Montana against the MT DEQ and Tintina Montana Inc., a wholly owned subsidiary by Sandfire America, by a number of groups who oppose resource development in Montana.
 The Company will continue to review the challenge and will seek to work with the MT DEQ to defend this litigation vigorously.
 On July 22, 2020, the Company filed a response and is awaiting further instructions from the Court.
 The initial hearing took place on July 16, 2021 and Company is waiting for the Court's decision.
 While the Company does not believe that either of these challenges have any merit, they do have the potential to delay the development timeline.